Dies ist eine Übersichtsseite mit Metadaten zu dieser wissenschaftlichen Arbeit. Der vollständige Artikel ist beim Verlag verfügbar.

 Abstract

-Abstract Background Large Language Models (LLMs) are increasingly utilized in plastic surgery education.
-Prior studies have shown that flagship models can achieve high scores on medical examinations, including the Plastic Surgery In-Service Training Examination (PSITE).
+Background: Large language models (LLMs) are increasingly utilized in plastic surgery education.
+Previous studies have shown that flagship models can achieve high scores on medical examinations, including the Plastic Surgery In-Service Training Examination (PSITE).
 Yet evaluations often rely on single-shot accuracy of proprietary systems, neglecting stochastic variability and open-source or non-US alternatives.
-Objectives To comprehensively benchmark a globally representative cohort of 14 LLMs on the PSITE, assessing not only accuracy but also inter-run reliability and stochastic variability, and to evaluate their role as educational tools in plastic surgery training.
-Methods A cross-sectional study evaluated 7 proprietary and 7 open-source models using 100 text-based PSITE questions from the 2017–2018 examinations.
-Each model underwent five independent runs (n=7000 evaluations).
-Performance metrics included mean accuracy (%), Fleiss’ kappa (κ) for reliability, and the Coefficient of Variation (CV) for stability.
-Stratified analyses assessed performance across clinical domains, proprietary versus open-source architectures, and paid versus free subscription tiers.
-Results Claude Opus 4.5 (90.2%) and GPT-5.2 Pro (87.0%) achieved the highest accuracy.
-Proprietary models significantly outperformed open-source alternatives (mean 76.1% vs 60.2%) and demonstrated superior reliability (κ=0.84 vs κ=0.70).
-Stability varied, ranging from consistent error in Falcon H1 (CV=0.00%) to erratic instability in Mistral Medium (CV=32.2%).
-Conclusions Contemporary LLMs possess substantial plastic surgery knowledge, yet meaningful disparities in reliability persist.
-While proprietary models currently demonstrate superior reliability as educational tools, the presence of stochastic instability necessitates cautious adoption.
+Objectives: The aim of this study was to comprehensively benchmark a globally representative cohort of 14 LLMs on the PSITE, assessing not only accuracy but also inter-run reliability and stochastic variability and to evaluate their role as educational tools in plastic surgery training.
+Methods: ) for reliability, and the coefficient of variation (CV) for stability.
+Stratified analyses assessed performance across clinical domains, proprietary vs open-source architectures, and paid vs free subscription tiers.
+Results: = 0.70).
+Stability varied, ranging from consistent error in Falcon H1 (CV = 0.00%) to erratic instability in Mistral Medium (Mistral AI, Paris, France) (CV = 32.2%).
+Conclusions: Contemporary LLMs possess substantial plastic surgery knowledge, yet meaningful disparities in reliability persist.
+Although proprietary models currently demonstrate superior reliability as educational tools, the presence of stochastic instability necessitates cautious adoption.
 Accuracy alone is insufficient to judge clinical utility; stability metrics are essential for selecting AI tools in surgical education.

 Ähnliche Arbeiten